masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ###### i) The action (here callback function. i.e employeeFunc and callback(count)) will found asynchronous function (here, setTimeout().
 There are others like: fetch(), setInterval, geolocation, promises etc. these are also called Web APIs)

-###### ii) Javascript will hand over the asynchronous function to browser based javascript engine ( In chrome it's' V8 ) to deal with these Web API using some terminologies like: Memory Heap, Call Stack, Call Stack Queue, Event Loop (Details of these out of scope in here)
+###### ii) Javascript will hand over the asynchronous function to browser based javascript engine ( In chrome it's' V8 ) to deal with these Web API using some terminologies like: Memory Heap, Call Stack, Call Stack Queue, Event Loop (Details of these out of scope in here) etc.

 ###### iii) Now Javascript for it's single-threaded architectural nature will start to execute the next instructions of code.